RussellShire/react-calculator/README.md

 # To Do

-- Fix bug where if people press equals on an operand it returns zero eg. '3x3x=' = 0 rather than ignoring second 'x' and returning 9.
+- Fix bug where if people press equals immediately after an operand it returns zero eg. '3x3x=' = 0 rather than ignoring second 'x' and returning 9

+# Optional To Do

 - Currently after pressing equals then an operand it starts a new calculation, it would be nice if people could perform futher calculations on the results of previous calculatons
 - Minus numbers currently not being handled
 - Styling could be added such as centering